equalizer999/ghas-jam/workshop/3-discover-how-to-scale-github-advanced-security-setup-and-policies-for-repositories.md

 # Discover how to scale GitHub Advanced Security setup and policies for repositories

+> **Important:** This exercise requires access to a test organization with administrative privileges.
+The features demonstrated here are only available at the organization level and cannot be completed with personal repositories alone.

 ## Task 1: Create and set custom repository properties

 Not all of your repositories may require the same set of code security configurations.
 Let's imagine you have a group of repositories that contain the code for business-critical production web applications that are exposed to the public Internet.
 You may want to apply a different configuration to them.
 Let's first label them with custom Repository Properties.